koskath/arete2/course_content/SC/final_md_files/Lecture3/lecture_3_slide_42_but-also-maybe-new-competences-new-rules-new-competition.md

-# But also: maybe new competences, new rules, new competition
+# Slide 42 of Lecture 3 contains information about But also: maybe new competences, new rules, new competition

 The image, titled "But also: maybe new competences, new rules, new competition," highlights the rapid transformation of the retail supply chain driven by digital commerce, social media, and evolving consumer fulfillment expectations .
 The visual emphasizes the emergence of new rules and competition through several elements: